 As at August 28, 2019, 11 terminally-ill Victorians have received approval to end their lives using government-endorsed medication through Australia’s only voluntary euthanasia scheme which came into effect on June 19.
 Similar laws look increasingly likely to pass through WA’s Parliament.
 The Western Australian bill is based on the Victorian model, passed in 2017, and if passed would make WA the second state in Australia to legalise the practice.

-Criteria for euthanasia under laws in Victoria and those proposed for Western Australia
+Criteria for euthanasia under laws in Victoria and those proposed for WA

 – Under the proposed laws for WA, a person would have to be 18 or over to qualify for voluntary euthanasia